 The Red Sea is a premier destination for diving and water sports, and is home to stunning marine life.
 Here, you can find underwater coral gardens and shipwrecks such as the famous Sharm al-Sheikh, Ras Mohammed, Hurghada and Marsa Alam.

 But before you go to Egypt, find out about diving rules and regulations, and how to stay safe swimming in the Red Sea.

-The Egyptian government is notoriously protective of its tourists, as Egypt remains one of the most-visited locations in the Middle East and North Africa.
-This protectiveness can be both annoying and much appreciated.
+The Egyptian Government is notoriously protective of visitors to maintain it's status as one of the most-visited destinations in the Middle East and North Africa.
+To keep visitors safe, there are guidelines in place for everyone to follow.

 If you sign up with a group or class, your guide will take care of all the equipment regulations and will be responsible for your safety, which is useful if the diving regulations located on the CWDS website seem too complicated or confusing to wade through.

-Visit the CDWS and look through the potential dive locations, rules and regulations if you'd like to begin to plan your Red Sea diving expedition today!
+Visit the CDWS and look through the potential dive locations, rules and regulations if you'd like to start planning your Red Sea diving expedition today.